orsonteodoro/gcf2/profiles/gaming/README.md

       RUSTFLAGS_HARDENED_TOLERANCE_USER="1.03"
       ```

-      for a 30 FPS system.
-To limit to 1 FPS drop and to avoid the unstable 3
+      for a 30 FPS system to limit to 1 FPS drop and to avoid the unstable 3
       FPS drop possibility.
 You can also apply it per-package with per-package
       env files (aka .conf files).